Grassy Mountain Gold Project

 CONSOLIDATED PERMIT APPLICATION – STATE LEVEL

 The completion of the PFS in May 2018 was an integral component in completing the permit approval process.
-Throughout 2018 and 2019, the team has worked diligently to complete all of the baseline data reports (“BDR”) and submitting them to the DOGAMI for review.
-To date 18 of 23 of these BDR’s have been accepted as complete and will be included within the state Consolidated Permit Application.
+Throughout 2018 and 2019, the team worked diligently to complete all of the baseline data reports (“BDR”) of which a majority have been accepted as complete and were included within the Consolidated Permit Application (“CPA”) submitted to the DOGAMI in November 2019.

-PLAN OF OPERATION / ENVIRONMENTAL IMPACT STATEMENT – FEDERAL PERMITTING
+PLAN OF OPERATION / ENVIRONMENTAL IMPACT STATEMENT – FEDERAL LEVEL

-In January 2020 Paramount plans to submit an amended Plan of Operation (“POO”) with the remaining information required by the Federal Bureau of Land Management (“BLM”) to continue with the federal Environmental Impact Statement (“EIS”) in accordance with the previously filed POO which Paramount filed in September 2017.
+In February 2020, Paramount submitted an amended Plan of Operation (“PoO”) with the Federal Bureau of Land Management (“BLM”) to continue with the federal Environmental Impact Statement (“EIS”) in accordance with the previously filed PoO which Paramount filed in September 2017.

 • North Spur is located 500 ft. north of Grassy and consists of silicified structures in an area surrounded by low grade gold which was identified in historic shallow drilling.
 None of the drilling in this area penetrated these silicified structures;